jjvanzon/Circular-Language-Spec-Plans/future/tone-change/planning-docs-tone-change.md

 - [x] I see the difficulty of using the words 'concept' vs. 'aspect'.
 I want to call it 'aspects' everywhere.
 But contradictory: 'aspects' is now considered out of scope, while I cannot easily prevent mentioning it at all, because it was in the back of my head during some of these projects.
 I also have this a little with the term 'code base' which I want to rename to 'base of the code', because 'code base' is a term often used differently in IT.
 - [x] Out of scope ideas:
     - [x] I see this document talks about what I might rather call a runtime.
 Figuring out how Encircle could work stand-alone up and running is probably not in the scope of this project anymore.
 Just describing the language, mostly the diagram notation, is.
     - [x] I see a sentence where I call the System Objects essential for the workings of Encircle.
-But if you see the notation as separate from the runtime it does not seem that essential.
+But if you see the notation as separate from the runtime it might not seem that essential.
     - [x] So how do I reword this putting these ideas out of scope, without harming the integrity of the content?
     - [x] Hyp: In the original text I express that I feel system objects are essential, as a run-time, not for the notation.
     - [x] I keep seeing the idea of a runtime back.
 It's an interesting idea, but not in the anymore scope as I want to isolate it.
 I am reluctant to remove the text, because it is so nicely descriptive about that idea.